DISCLAIMER: Most Countries have no requirements for Physicians to perform these procedures if they are

 are a medical education organization rather than a vocational school and do not track licensing requirements (if any) in various States and Countries.
 You can call your State Medical Board to check.
-Take a look at an article courses, but it is up to you to determine whether it meets your own requirements.
+These are excellent courses, but it is up to you to determine whether it meets your own requirements.
 Aside from any State requirements, the course is equally beneficial to both Physicians and non-Physicians.
 Check with your State DATES: Generally offered once per year in Sept.
 See the SEMINAR DATES page for the schedule.
 FEE: €1299 for Physicians and Non-Physicians.
 A €500 deposit will RESERVE your spot.